Can Machines Help Us Answering Question 16 in Datasheets, and In Turn Reflecting on Inappropriate Content?: The Q16 Pipeline for Datasheets

 \subsection{The Socio-Moral Image Database (SMID)}

 Besides utilizing the `knowledge' of pre-trained models on inappropriate concepts, we further steer the model towards detecting (morally) inappropriate image concepts indirectly via training examples.
+I.e. we aim to find a compass guiding the encoded knowledge of CLIP and by that be able to classify inappropriate content beyond the examples shown in the steering dataset.
 To this end, we propose to use the Socio-Moral Image Database (SMID) \cite{crone2018TheSocio} together with the few-shot capabilities of CLIP.
+This dataset will not only be used to steer CLIP but also to evaluate the the classifier's performance in the following sections.

 The SMID dataset contains $2{,}941$ images covering both morally positive and negative poles (962 negative images and 712 positive images) over several content dimensions, including objects, symbols as well as actions.
+Stimuli span the entire moral spectrum ranging from positive to negative, see Appendix Sec.~A for more details.
+In total, over 50 concepts are included, with negative ones such as \textit{Harm, Inequality, Degradation, Discrimination, and Exploitation}.
+The complete list is provided in Table~2 of \cite{crone2018TheSocio}.

-The images were annotated by $2{,}716$ annotators.
-Fig.~\ref{fig:smid_data_pca_a} shows the density distribution of the annotated data. \citet{crone2018TheSocio} suggested to divide the data into \textit{good} (green; mean rating $>\!3.5$), \textit{bad} (red; mean rating $<\!2.5$), and neutral (gray; rest) images.
+The images were collected in a multi-step process and annotated by $2{,}716$ annotators. \citet{crone2018TheSocio} suggested to divide the data into \textit{good} (mean rating $>\!3.5$), \textit{bad} (mean rating $<\!2.5$), and neutral (rest) images.
 According to this division we considered a $\text{rating}\!<\!2.5$ as (morally) inappropriate, and $\text{rating}\!>\!3.5$ as counterexamples.
-In the following experiments, $10$-fold cross-validated results are reported.